dessa-oss/atlas/docs/api_docs/sources/uninstallation.md

 # Uninstallation

-We are sad to see you go, but hope you enjoyed your time using Atlas.
+We are sad to see you go 🙁, but hope you enjoyed your time using Atlas.

 Hopefully you could send us feedback as to why you are no longer using Atlas: {==[foundations@dessa.com](mailto:foundations@dessa.com)==}

+## Uninstallation steps
 ### Docker image removal

  1. Run `docker images | grep atlas` and make sure that you are not going to delete any non-Atlas Docker images